• Skip to primary navigation

 curry ingredients arranged in cups and bowls on a table.

-• Jalapeño, fresh ginger & garlic - These aromatics are the trifecta of Indian cooking and lend so much flavor to this recipe.
+• Jalapeño, fresh ginger & garlic - These aromatics are the trifecta of Indian cooking and lend so much complex flavor (and a pop of heat) to this chickpea curry recipe.
+I highly recommend using fresh ginger and garlic if possible, but dried ginger and garlic will work as a substitute, as will red chili flakes (in place of jalapeño).

-• Chickpeas - I use canned chickpeas here in an attempt to keep things easy and affordable, but you can use dried chickpeas/garbanzo beans if you prefer.
-For more chickpea recipes, try my gluten-free tabbouleh salad with chickpeas and avocado, crispy bbq chickpeas, and easy tuscan bean salad.
+• Chickpeas - I use canned chickpeas here in an attempt to keep things easy and affordable, but you can use 3 cups of dried (and fully cooked) chickpeas/garbanzo beans as well.

 📝 Ingredient Substitutions